 Performance Ratio vs Forecast

-The performance ratio was calculated by the SCADA System based on the production and the irradiation data measured.
-We note that the average performance ratio since COD is 66 % with a variance of 20.43 % Below the expected forecast.
-We note that the overall forecast PR is low as it was adjusted due to the high data gaps.
+The performance ratio was calculated by the SCADA system using the measured production and irradiation data.
+Harmattan has performed a PR forecast adjustment since we have noted the irradiation data gaps.
+This was performed using Equation 2 and the unavailability days were the same as the irradiation availability.
+We note that the average performance ratio since COD is 66 % with an average variance of 43.82 % from the forecast.
+We note that the overall forecast PR is low as it was adjusted due to the high number of data gaps.